Building Job Skills Required by Extractives

 This resource outlines key factors contributing to inclusive growth linked to extractive industries across Africa at various stages in the ...

-Jobs as technicians and as skilled workers often require vocational training which may not be available in the country or in the extractive industry project’s area of influence.
-Accordingly, many extractive industry companies conduct their own vocational training.
-While this provides benefits for the host country, it can be more advantageous if training is designed to meet the needs of the economy as a whole, rather than just the particular extractive sector company.
+Becoming a technician or skilled worker often requires vocational training; this training may not be available in extractive projects’ areas of influence.
+Accordingly, many extractive companies conduct their own vocational training.
+While this provides benefits for the host country, it can be more advantageous if training is designed to meet the needs of the economy as a whole, rather than just the needs of the particular extractive company coordinating it.
 Cooperative approaches have often worked well in this context.

-Training also must consider the changing nature of the work in extractive industries where increasing automation and digitization demand new skills of workers.
-For more on the changing nature of the oil and gas industry see Understanding The Job Needs Of Extractives.
+Training also must consider the changing nature of the work in extractive industries, as increasing automation and digitization demand new skills of workers.
+For more on the changing nature of the oil and gas industry, see Understanding The Job Needs Of Extractives.

-Finally, the training needs of the sectors where indirect or induced employment occurs should not be neglected, even if they often concern less qualified jobs.
-For example, the consumption spending of well-paid employees can be better captured if the host economy is able to provide high-quality hospitality services.
-Thus, even if hospitality services are not a core of extractive industry activity, skills development for those services are important to consider if they will result in significant revenue for the host economy.
+Finally, the training needs of the sectors where indirect or induced employment occurs should not be neglected—even if these involve low-level skills.
+For example, the consumption spending of well-paid employees can be better captured if the host economy can provide high-quality hospitality services.
+Thus, even if hospitality services are not core to extractive industry activity, developing skills in these services could result in significant revenue for the host economy.

-While covered in more detail in the Supplying Extractives topic, training of Small and Medium Enterprises plays an important role in increasing employment through increased local procurement by extractive industry projects and operations.
-For more details on training for current and potential suppliers of extractive industries, see Building The Capacity Of Local Businesses.
+Also, training small and medium enterprises can increase employment by expanding local procurement as discussed in the Supplying Extractives topic.
+For more details on training current and potential suppliers of extractive industries, see Building The Capacity Of Local Businesses.